MSc Thesis Supervision

 Research problem: In this MSc thesis project, the student will be conducting a user study to gauge users’ acceptance and perceptions or various forms of non-consent based data collection, such as basic defaults, data collectives, etc. The student will investigate how different forms of responsible data collection are perceived by users, and come up with suggestions for improving data collection based on these insights.

-Requirements: Experience with, or knowledge of, survey techniques, or be open to learning
+Requirements: Experience with, or knowledge of, survey techniques and quantitative data analysis, or be open to learning

-Additionally, experience with the user study pipeline (participant recruitment, forming interview/survey questions, and data analysis) is important for this project.
+Additionally, experience with the user study pipeline (participant recruitment, forming survey questions, and data analysis) is an asset.

 Topic 2: How users reason about compatibility of data collection purposes